-LIBRARY TECHNOLOGY

-The curriculum prepares students to work in the dynamic information-based world of libraries.
+BIT 025 Bus 011A Jour 004A LIBRARY TECHNOLOGY The curriculum prepares students to work in the dynamic information-based world of libraries.
 Highly skilled paraprofessionals are needed for various levels of employment in public, academic, special and school libraries and information centers.
 Instruction is offered in all phases of library services and provides training and use of automated systems (public access catalogs, cataloging, circulation, database search techniques, and the Web).
 A Certificate of Achievement is awarded upon completion of all required courses with a grade of C or better.

-- 1. Apply knowledge and skills gained through all required courses to perform library technician level tasks in various types of libraries. - 2.
-Indentify and differentiate the roles and be able to perform job duties of technicians in a library organization. - 3.
-Experience and reflect on activities, problemsolving exercises and assignments simulating read job situations. - 4.
-Communicate clearly and effectively on the job, verbally, in writing and online (i.e. using word processing and e-mail)
+Program Outcomes: - Apply knowledge and skills gained through all required courses to perform library technician level tasks in various types of libraries. - 2.
+Identify and differentiate the roles and be able to perform job duties of technicians in a library organization. - Experience and reflect on activities, problemsolving exercises and assignments simulating read job situations. - 4.
+Communicate clearly and effectively on the job, verbally, in writing and online (i.e. using word processing and e-mail) Requirements for the Certificate of Achievement (20 units): Recommended sequence:

-Semester I Lib 1 Lib 10A BIT 25 or CIS 1

-Semester II Lib 101 Lib 102

-Semester III Lib 104

-Semester IV Lib 103 Lib 105A

-Lib 10B, 20, 105B, 106, 111 Engl 59 Speech, 10, 124 BIT 107

-LIBRARY OCCUPATIONAL SKILLS CERTIFICATE

-Digitization Skills for Libraries and Cultural Heritage Institutions

-This curriculum prepares students to work in digital repositories found in libraries, archives, and museums.
+Semester I Lib 001 Lib 010A BIT 025 or CIS 001 Semester II Lib 101 Lib 102 Semester III Lib 104 Semester IV Lib 103 Lib 105A Recommended electives: Lib 010B, 020, 105B, 106, 111 Engl 059 Spch, 010, 124 BIT 107 LIBRARY OCCUPATIONAL SKILLS CERTIFICATE Digitization Skills for Libraries and Cultural Heritage Institutions This curriculum prepares students to work in digital repositories found in libraries, archives, and museums.
 Instruction includes: project planning, digitization, metadata, copyright, preservation and end user access to digital materials.
 Students will gain practical experience using industry standards in order to prepare them for entering the workforce.

-- 1. Assess collection materials to determine feasibility for digitization. - 2.
+An Occupational Skills Certificate is awarded upon successful completion of all required courses with a grade of C or better.
+Program Outcomes: - 1.
+Assess collection materials to determine feasibility for digitization. - 2.
 Identify copyright issues that impact digital projects. - 3.
 Demonstrate use of imaging equipment to create archival and derivative images. - 4.
 Follow established protocols to create quality metadata for digital objects to provide access to these items in digital databases. - 5.
 Discuss the current software/system options available for managing and providing end user access to digital collections.
+Requirements for the Occupational Skills Certificate (11 units): Recommended sequence:

+BIT 025

+Lib 121

+Lib 122

+Lib 123

-BIT 25 Lib 121 Lib 122 Lib 123 Lib 126
+Lib 126

 MACHINE SHOP TECHNOLOGY

 The curriculum prepares students to work in the metal processing trades.
 Emphasis is on basic manufacturing principles.
 The program qualifies students to seek employment in the areas of instrumentation, mold making, tool and die general machining, industrial maintenance and research and development.
 The curriculum includes: basic manufacturing principles, technical mathematics including trigonometry, principles of metallurgy, quality assurance practices, tool design and manufacturing, physics of metal processing, computer numerical control machining (CNC), principles and operations of the electro-discharge machine (EDM), and product design.

 A Certificate of Achievement is awarded upon completion of all required courses with a grade of C or better.

+Program Outcomes:

-- 1. Demonstrate an understanding of basic manufacturing principles. - Apply the skills need for: Instrumentation, mold making, tool and die general machining, industrial maintenance, and research and development. - 3.
-Secure employment in the metal processing trades.
+- 1. Demonstrate an understanding of basic manufacturing principles.

+- Apply the skills need for: Instrumentation, mold making, tool and die general machining, industrial maintenance, and research and development.

+- Secure employment in the metal processing trades.

+Requirements for the Certificate of Achievement (42 units):

+Recommended sequence: